Internet Crimes Against Children Task Force

 Search Warrants Executed: 133

 Total Arrests: 104

 Total Arrests: 124

 Forensic Exams Completed: 461

 Total Arrests: 114

 Task force investigators offer internet safety presentations to parents, teachers, various groups and members of the community.
-The presentations are typically 2 hours long and help to educate the audience on the potential dangers the internet poses to our youth, as well as warning signs to look for and ways to prevent youth from becoming a victim of an online sexual predator.
+The presentations are typically two hours long and focus on the potential dangers the internet poses to our youth, warning signs to look for and ways to prevent youth from becoming a victim of an online sexual predator.

-To report criminal activity to the Franklin County ICAC Task Force, click on the link or call 614-525-3448 or send an email to firstname.lastname@example.org
+To report criminal activity to the Franklin County ICAC Task Force, call 614-525-3448 or send an email to email@example.com

 - Always keep computers in a common area of the home.